Peru:

 Iquitos is about a 90 minute plane ride from Lima.
 The plane ticket cost is about $80 to $120 per

 person, each way.
-With $10 in exit fees.
-You are only allowed one 50lb. suitcase.
+There are no longer exit fees.
+You are only allowed one 50lb. suitcase for domestic flights.

 Prescription medicines, (test all new medicines before leaving)